-Mei: Mei has been caring for Keng for 5 years and is totally exhausted.
-She is feeling guilty about not being able to continue caring for Keng; and also feeling quilty for feeling relieved when they arrange a RACF placement.
-With Keng's entry to RACF, Mei was hoping her workload would lighten and to reconnect with her friends.
+Keng: Kooo is angry and confused that his daughter has appeared and everything in his life has become 'busy', with lots of conversations occurring which he cannot follow.
+He becomes agitated on entry to the RACF but settles a little with time.
+Mei: Mei has been caring ter-Boog for 5 years and is totally exhausted.
+She is feeling guilty about not being able to continue caring for Boog and, also feeling guilty for feeling relieved when they arrange a RACF placement.
+With Boogs and your purpore.

+hoping her workload would lighten and to reconnect with her friends.